Mrrm2/Comms-User-Guide/docs/gettingStarted.md

     !!!
 Info "`git commit`"

             This is the second step of the Git workflow.
 After adding the files to the staging area, you can commit them to the repository.
-For more information about the Git workflow, you can review the Git workflow section in the introduction page.
+For more information about the Git workflow, you can review the Git workflow section in the [What is Git](/#what-is-git) section.

     !!!
 Info "Best Practices"